What we focus on increases. Abuse has no place if we focus on goodness, developing wisdom, and continually improving ourselves.

 Continual improvement, comparing ourselves with ourselves, failing forward, planning, doing, evaluating are all skills.
 Skills are something we can see that give us confidence because of the accomplishment.
 Our skills make us feel good because we are prepared, not scared.
 Seeing positive results motivates us to continue improving.
 Confidence and courage are contagious.

 There is no need to have our life all planned out in our youth.
 We can’t know our true purpose in high school because we don’t even know all the available options.
 From a young age some of us may know exactly what we want to become in life, but most of us learn along the way.
 However, we can’t find our purpose by wandering around aimlessly.
-As we focus on developing habits and skills now, in our youth, our confidence will increase and our purpose will eventually become evident for us to choose.
+As we focus on developing habits and skills now, in our youth, our confidence and opportunities will increase, and our purpose will eventually become evident for us to choose.

 Habits and skills are not built overnight.
 Any skill takes time to develop.
 With repetition and practice, skills become habits.
 We get better at what we practice, good or bad.
 Practice makes permanent.
 Be careful what and how we practice.
 Perfect practice makes perfect.
 Good habits are difficult to create and bad habits are even more difficult to break.
 Good or bad, habits become part of who we are.
 Good habits are sustainable over a lifetime.
 Bad habits crush us over a lifetime.